pyrochlore/obsidian-tracker/README.md

 ## Release Notes
 ### v1.2.0
 - Enable using regular expression in text searching.
-- New search type 'frontmatter', searching for key-value pair in the front matter.
+- New search type 'frontmatter', searching for key-value pairs in the front matter.
 - New search type 'wiki', searching for wiki links.
 - Reduce package size.